Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_console/center_section.md

 ### Altitude Hold Switch

-Activates the altitude hold function of the [AFCS](../../../systems/flight_controls_gear/flight_controls.md#auotmatic-flight-control-system-afcs) which will maintain current baromertic altitude.
+The two position switch (3) activates the altitude hold function of the [AFCS](../../../systems/flight_controls_gear/flight_controls.md#auotmatic-flight-control-system-afcs) which will maintain current baromertic altitude.